 The results show that earcons can indicate position in a hierarchy of information very successfully.
 In a real system using earcons, a move to a new node would cause a new sound to play (in the background behind any speech).
 The user would listen to this earcon and from it work out his/her location, therefore avoiding becoming lost in the hierarchy.
-Now this has been established, the next stage will be to incorporate earcons into a real telephone-based system and evaluate their effectiveness in real-world conditions.
+This and our previous experiment have shown that earcons can provide good navigation cues.
+Now this has been established, the next stage is to incorporate earcons into a real telephone-based system and evaluate their effectiveness in real-world conditions.